-One of the secrets of the martyrs has been their ability by God's grace to maintain self–possession when being treated indignantly.
-They displayed a poise and peace that completely confounded those intent on destroying them.
-It was undoubtedly the glow on Stephen's face and his words of forgiveness that haunted the young Saul of Tarsus until he became Paul the apostle.
+One of the secrets of the martyrs has been their ability by God’s grace to maintain self–possession when being treated indignantly.
+Throughout the ages, they have displayed a poise and peace that completely confounded those who have been intent on destroying them.
+It was undoubtedly the glow on Stephen’s face and his words of forgiveness that haunted the young Saul of Tarsus until he became Paul the apostle.

-In 1 Peter, wives of unbelievers are told to win their husbands to Christ, if possible, "without a word" by the power of "a gentle and quiet spirit" (3:1, 4).
+In 1 Peter, wives of unbelievers are encouraged to win their husbands to Christ, if possible, “without a word” by the power of “a gentle and quiet spirit” (3:1, 4).

-We can always open our mouths to the Lord in prayer, however, for Peter told us to cast all our cares on Him (5:7).
-Jesus taught, "Love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you…" (Matthew 5:44).
+However, we can always open our mouth to the Lord in prayer, for Peter told us to cast all our cares on Him (5:7).
+Jesus taught, “Love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you…” (Matthew 5:44).
 Why this advice?
-First, for our opponents' sake.
+First, for our opponents’ sake.
 They badly need someone interceding for them.
 But another reason is for our own sake.
-Praying for our foes (think of some outspoken humanist, secularist, or atheist you know) helps keep our hearts in balance when we're caught up in "day spars."
+Praying for our foes (think of some outspoken humanist, secularist, or atheist you know) helps keep our hearts in balance when we’re caught up in a culture clash.

 Finally, we find peace amid the conflict when we let our good works speak for themselves. “(Have) your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation” (1 Peter 2:12).

-In Luke 14, Jesus went to a dinner where His foes were watching to see if He would violate Sabbath regulations.
+In Luke 14, Jesus attended a dinner where His foes watched to see if He would violate Sabbath regulations.
 A diseased man was present.
-Jesus asked, "Is it lawful to heal on the Sabbath?"
+Jesus asked, “Is it lawful to heal on the Sabbath?”
 The Pharisees kept silent, so Jesus healed the man.
-Turning to the crowd, He asked, "Which of you, having a donkey or an ox that has fallen into a pit, will not immediately pull him out on the Sabbath day?"
+Turning to the crowd, He asked, “Which of you, having a donkey or an ox that has fallen into a pit, will not immediately pull him out on the Sabbath day?”

 Luke tells us, “They could not answer Him regarding these things” (verse 6).

 The world has a hard time finding fault in good works.
-When we feed the hungry, care for the unfortunate, adopt orphans, provide relief, and live out our faith, they are silenced.
+When we feed the hungry, care for the unfortunate, adopt orphans, provide relief, and live out our faith, our critics fall silent.

 As Christians, we must confront our culture and speak the truth in love.
-We're God's ambassadors in a hostile world.
+We’re God’s ambassadors in a hostile world.
 This is no time to go mute.
-Morals are spiraling downward, marriage is being attacked, the church is being marginalized, atheists are scorning the truth, and humanists are relentlessly advancing an ungodly agenda on a new generation.
+Morals are spiraling downward, marriage is under attack, the Church barely clings to cultural margins, atheists are scorning the truth, and humanists are relentlessly advancing an ungodly agenda on a new generation.
 We have to speak up.
 But we must do so as Christ did—and He was never ill–tempered, hot–headed, loose–lipped, or bad–humored.
-We have to watch ourselves because the whole world is watching us; and when others see us, we want them to see Him.
+We have to watch ourselves because the whole world is watching us, and when others see us, we want them to see Him.